Up to 600 Australian Open players and staff go into isolation after a hotel worker tests positive for Covid-19 - KVIA

 A single case of Covid-19 at a quarantine hotel in Melbourne will force the Australian Open organizers to isolate up to 600 players, officials and support staff, just four days before the tennis championship is set to begin.

-Victoria Premier Daniel Andrews said Wednesday that a 26-year-old volunteer firefighter who had been working as a resident support officer as part of the tournament tested positive for the virus.

-The state had not seen local transmission of the virus in 28 days when the announcement came at about 9pm local time on Wednesday.
+Victoria Premier Daniel Andrews said late on Wednesday evening that a 26-year-old volunteer firefighter who had been working as a resident support officer as part of the tournament tested positive for the virus.
+Until then, the state had not seen local transmission of the virus in 28 days.

 Andrews said the new rules were being put in place “through an abundance of caution” and because of the possibility that the case could have been caused by a new strain of the coronavirus — although he said the genomic sequencing needed to determine whether that was the case hasn’t finished yet.